millerlp/MusselBedHeater_firmware/README.md

 # MusselBedHeater_firmware
 Luke Miller, 2020
  Firmware and hardware for Mussel Bed Heater project that Claire Windecker carried out for her Masters thesis at Cal Poly Humboldt.
-The project here consists of a circuit board design that uses Arduino software to control an ATmega328P microcontroller to carry out temperature monitoring and control heated artificial mussel beds.
+The project consists of a circuit board design that uses Arduino software to control an ATmega328P microcontroller to carry out temperature monitoring and control heated artificial mussel beds.